-Hamsters USA member Larry Page receives Children's Care Chrome Heart Award.
-(L to R:) Brian Bonde, Dave Perewitz, Donny Smith, Larry Page, Grady Pfeiffer, Arlen Ness, and Arlin Fatland.
+Hamston ISA member Larry Page receives Children's Care Chrome Seuri Award.
+(Lto It.)
+Brian Sondo, Sove Percedto, Doney Smith, Larry Page, Grady Pfelffer, Arica Ness, and Arlin Fatland.

-Children's Care has a staff of approximately 480 people that includes physicians, nurses, physical therapists, occupational therapists, speech therapists, teachers, psychologists, and dietary specialists.
-They are a talented group of professionals dedicated to the special needs of these children with an interdisciplinary approach that means all of the child's needs are considered and treated in a coordinated effort.
+Children's Care has a staff of apprecimately 180 people that includes physicians, norses, physical therapists, occupational therapists, speech therapists, teachers, psychologists, and dietary specialists.
+They are a talented group of profeccionals dedicated to the special needs of these-children with an interdisciplinary approach that means all of the child's needs are considered and treated in a cosolinated effort.

-The Sturgis Motorcycle Rally is a homecoming of sorts for Hamsters USA members and each year they meet in Spearfish, South Dakota to ride, party, and enjoy the company of old and new friends alike.
-As part of that gathering, a silent fund-raising auction for Children's Care Hospital and School is included in the festivities.
-It is a charity that is quite close to the collective heart of this group.
+The Sturgis Motorcycle Raily is a homecoming of sorts for Hamsters USA members and each year they meet in Spearfish, South Dakota to ride, party, and enjoy the company of old and new friends alike Aspart of that gathering, a silent fund raising auction for Children's Care Empital and School is included in the festivities.
+It is a charity that is quite-close to the collective heart of this group.

-A group of Hamsters USA "captains and friends" from around the country go about the process of having items donated for the auction.
-Many members of the Hamsters USA group are so very talented and because of their dedication to this fund raising effort, very fine hand-crafted items are donated as well.
-The auction has been so successful that money raised in just a few short years for this great charity is expected to surpass the one-million dollar mark in 2010.
+A group of Eurosters USA "captains and friends" from around the country go about the process of having items donated for the auction.
+Many members of the Hamsters USA group are so-very talented and because of their dedication to this fund raining effort, very line hand-crafted items are donated to well.
+The auction has been so successful that memory raised in just a few about years for this great charity is expected to corpace the one-million dollar.

+mark in 2018.
 Last year, the auction raised more than \$295,000.00 in one great night by this one amazing group!

-Hamsters USA spokesman Grady Pfeiffer reflected, "As a group, we are committed to helping these kids and it is great to know that each and every dollar we raise goes directly to them.
-It is really hard to put into words the joy in the eyes of these Hamsters as they watch the money roll in to support these special needs children.
-It truly is all about the kids."
+Hannters USA spokesman Grady Pfeiffer reflected, "As a group, we are committed to helping these tids and it is great to know that each and every dellar we raise goes directly to them.
+It is really hard to put into words the joy in the eyes of these flameters as they watch the money roll in to support these special needs children, is truly is all about the kids."

-It is good to know that some things will never change even as the world spins madly on, and that is the story of the Hamsters USA organization.
-Motivation comes from many places during our lives and I think that for this group it is mostly about having a place in this world where they belong and being a part of something that can only be described as a brotherhood.
+It is good to lower that some things will never change even as the world spins madly on, and that is the story of the Eurosters USA organization.
+Motivation comes from many places during our lives and I think that for this group it is mostly about having a place in this world where they belong and being a part of unneithing that can only be described as a brotherhood.

-The financial generosity to charity by the Hamsters USA group is both impressive and important, but giving comes in many different forms.
-This is a group that gives in many other ways and the impact is profound.
-This group has made enormous contributions to the world of motorcycling in every possible way.
-Most important though, they give of themselves as friends through the good times and the bad times, and that may be their true legacy...
+The financial generooity to charity by the Hamsters USA group is both impressive and important, but giving comes in many different forms.
+This is a group that gives in many other ways and the impact is prolound.
+This group has made enormous contributions to the world of motorcycling is every possible way.
+Most important though, they give of themselves as triends through the good times and the had times, and that may be their true legacy.

-The past 15 years or so I have gotten to really know Donnie and must say that his roots are deep and his commitment to our small Donnelly community is not only noteworthy but sincerely appreciated.
+The part 15 years or or 1 have gottom to really linear Dominic and must say that his roots are deep and his commitment to our small Dosnelly community is not only anterworthy but sincerely appreciated.